SohamDesai27/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-It looks like you have a comprehensive start to your credit card fraud detection project.
-Here's a continuation of the steps to complete the project, including splitting the data into training and testing sets, training a logistic regression model, and evaluating its performance.
+Steps to complete the project, including splitting the data into training and testing sets, training a logistic regression model, and evaluating its performance.

 ### Importing the Dependencies